-Family-friendly Chattanooga shows off a concentration on American art from the Colonial period to the present day at the Hunter Museum.
-The Hunter offers amazing architecture, a stunning permanent collection, and exciting temporary exhibitions.
-Another Chattanooga must-do, the Houston Museum of Decorative Arts, houses the collections of the late Anna Safley Houston: one of the world’s finest collections of antique glass and ceramics, furniture, music boxes, coverlets, and the world’s largest collection of pitchers.
-Open the doors to Chattanooga’s African American Museum--the doors are made of century-old African wood--and the education begins.
-Some exhibits, such as a Bushman's hut, explore African history, but the most unique items capture the regional African American experience.
+Family-friendly Chattanooga shows off a concentration on American art from the Colonial period to the present day at the Hunter Museum, where amazing architecture showcases stunning exhibitions.
+Another Chattanooga must-see, the Houston Museum of Decorative Arts, houses the collections of the late Anna Safley Houston, one of the world’s finest collections of antique glass and ceramics and the world’s largest collection of pitchers.
+Open the century-old African wood doors to Chattanooga’s African American Museum, and the education begins.
+Some exhibits explore African history, but the most unique items capture the regional African-American experience.

-Clad in Tennessee marble, with fresh eyes toward the art world, the Knoxville Museum of Art includes five galleries, a sculpture terrace, an exploratory gallery, and two large outdoor garden areas.
-As a contemporary art museum, KMA at the World's Fair Park develops exhibitions by emerging artists of national and international reputation.
-The Ewing Gallery of Art & Architecture, part of the University of Tennessee’s School of Art, showcases current attitudes in art and architecture, with recent shows of book cover designs, photography by Ed Westcott and Walker Evans, Japanese woodblock prints, the art of Joseph Delaney, and TVA architecture.
-The Frank H. McClung Museum at UT Knoxville is a special place of discovery, with collections in anthropology, archaeology, decorative arts, local history, and natural history.
+Clad in Tennessee marble, the Knoxville Museum of Art at the World’s Fair Park includes five galleries, a sculpture terrace, an exploratory gallery and two large outdoor gardens.
+The Ewing Gallery of Art & Architecture, part of the University of Tennessee’s School of Art, showcases current art and architecture.
+The Frank H. McClung Museum is a special place of discovery, with collections in anthropology, archaeology, decorative arts, local history, and natural history.